Nkd-hue/Enterprise-Hybrid-Identity-Infrastructure/README.md

 ## Novatech solutions - Microsoft Entra ID Implementation

-A complete hybrid identity solution for a fictional 30-employee retail enterprise with offices in New York, London, and Singapore.
+A hybrid identity solution for a fictional 30-employee retail enterprise with offices in New York, London, and Singapore.
 This project demonstrates real-world implementation of Microsoft Entra ID, identity management aligned with NIST security frameworks.

 ---